CiscoDevNet/appd-machine-agent-installation/README.md

 ### Extra Credit

-Now that you have an Apache Web Server running and you have a Machine Agent onboard your newly created hosts, you can monitor HTTP as a service.
+Now that you have an Apache Web Server running and you have a Machine Agent onboarded your newly created hosts, you can monitor HTTP as a service.
 Here's how:

 1. Click `Servers` on the top navigation bar followed by `Service Availability` on the left-hand side of the AppDynamics controller user interface.
-2. Click `Add`
+2. Click `Add`.
-3. Enter a name for the service availability check (see the values we used in the example below)
+3. Enter a name for the service availability check (see the values we used in the example below).
-4. Enter a target address (a FQDN is needed to an A record in DNS is needed)
+4. Enter a target address (a FQDN is needed to an A record in DNS is needed).
 5. Select the server that runs the check.
    In this case, `apache-web-server-2` is used to run a check against the HTTP service running on `apache-web-server-1`.